Boone County Historical Society

 and fundraising events.

-Have you been to our new Facebook page?
+Have you been to our Facebook page?

 As Facebook algorithms changed, our page did not upgrade correctly so we could no longer post and update, or maintain the page.